Reviews You Can Rely On

 Credit: Matt Bento

 Of the two-person tents, the Hyperlite Mountain Gear UltaMid 2 without floor or mesh accessories is the clear winner.
-This shelter weights only 23.8 ounces for 63 square feet of internal space and a peak height 64 inches.
-There's a catch, though: no vestibules means you'll have to store your gear or cook in the same space as you sleep.
-Adding the pricey mesh accessory for bugs will cut into the interior space, and adding the floor accessory will also add to the already high price.
+This shelter weighs only 23.8 ounces for 63 square feet of internal space and a peak height of 64 inches.
+There is a catch: no vestibules means you'll have to store your gear or cook in the same internal area as you sleep.
+Adding the pricey mesh accessory for bugs will cut into the interior space, and adding the floor accessory will also compound the already high price.

 Credit: Justin Simoni